aykamal2016/Observability/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.

+Service uptime should >= 99.999 %
+Service latency should less than 0.5 seconds for >= 99.99% requests Service with success response should be more than 99.99% request

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.
 CPU Utilization <= 90%